U.S. flag

 Lead is particularly dangerous to children because their growing bodies absorb more lead than adults do and their brains and nervous systems are more sensitive to the damaging effects of lead.
 A pregnant woman’s exposure to lead is also of particular concern because it can result in exposure to her developing baby.
 The EPA and the Centers for Disease Control and Prevention (CDC) agree that there is no known safe level of lead in a child's blood.

-This EPA site, also in Spanish, provides information and a number of resources, such as:
+This EPA site provides information and a number of resources, such as:

 Among the steps families can take to protect themselves from lead exposure is ensuring good nutrition.
 In particular, three key nutrients, vitamin C, iron and calcium, are thought to help limit the body’s absorption of lead.
 WIC participants can get these “target” nutrients through eating certain foods, many of which are in the WIC food packages.